 Long and elegant baby names pair great with a shorter last name; they sound like they really belong together.
 If you have a two-syllable last name, you can balance it out with a one-syllable middle, and vice-versa.
 But, of course, there’s no real reason to avoid a long first name if you also have a long last name — just look at the ever-cool Benedict Cumberbatch.
 Still, many parents choose shorter first names if their last is long to save their child some spelling/writing time.

 Even though you love a longer baby name, will your daughter love that you named her Cordelia when she gets to be a schoolgirl?
 Maybe, maybe not, but fortunately almost all of the names listed below have an easy-to-create nickname lurking within its string of letters.
 Cordelia, for example, may want to be known as Cora, Corrie, Delia or even Dolly when she gets bigger.
 Your son Constantine, who may have be known as Connie if he were born a few decades ago, may prefer to go by Andy, Stan, Tanner or Connor.

-It can be good to have a ready-made nickname backup just in case your child isn’t totally wild about the name you choose, but she may love having a fancy baby name that is a little different from her peers as she grows up.
+It’s a smart idea to have a ready-made nickname backup just in case your child isn’t totally wild about the name you choose.
+On the other hand, she may love nothing more than growing up with a fancy name that’s a little different from those of her peers.